 This collection of furniture is based on found objects from the streets of Mumbai, that are made from scavenged pieces of wood — which have been put together in an adhoc manner.
 These naive objects, which don’t follow the principles of design, are on the margins on functionality.
 There is a ‘typical’ aesthetic that comes out of this ‘do first think later’ action, which is related to the idea of improvisation, where time and material are scarce, as survival is at stake.
+Each of them are totally unique, especially due to the fact that they are created spontaneously by "non-designers" not looking to create a design intervention, but for the basic and often overlooked act (by designers) of just being able to sit.

 The title of this work, Construct/Deconstruct/Construct refers to the cycle of reusing materials from previously functional furniture to construct new pieces of furniture, which eventually are deconstructed or even reconstructed, to make new pieces.
 Metaphorically it addresses the notion of the process of the design intervention: observation/collection of objects, deconstructing those objects, and then making the design intervention